 Making sure that you have exact rides ready for each of your trips will help keep the costs down and ensure that you don’t land up paying more than is necessary.
 With smartly planned routes and budgetary considerations, using public transportation could prove to be a great way to save money while still getting from point A to point B quickly and hassle-free.

 Tip #2: Utilize the Jeepney System

-Jeepneys are the popular local public transport option and contribute to a unique aspect of Philippines’ culture.
-Aside from being cost-effective, taking a jeepney has the added bonus of allowing visitors to experience Philippines like locals do.
-The fare varies depending on distance traveled but with some general knowledge about which jeepney goes where, travelers can easily navigate their way around Philippines for mere pennies.
+Jeepneys are the popular local public transport option and contribute to a unique aspect of the Philippines’ culture.
+Aside from being cost-effective, taking a jeepney has the added bonus of allowing visitors to experience the Philippines like locals do.
+The fare varies depending on the distance traveled but with some general knowledge about which jeepney goes where travelers can easily navigate their way around the Philippines for mere pennies.

 Tip #3: Take Advantage of Train Systems

 Public transportation can be a great way to save money while getting around Philippines.
 Taking advantage of train systems are one of the best ways to reduce costs.
 Look out for promotions and discounts at your local train station– some might offer discounted rates or bundles that you can sign up for to get additional trips at a more reasonable rate.

 It’s also worth it to research if transit fares are priced differently depending on peak and non-peak times; you may be able to get discounted fares during off-peak hours.
 Furthermore, if you use public transport frequently, consider investing in an electronic ticketing pass, which could help you save even more in the long run.

 With so many routes across the islands, buses can get you where you need to go quickly and at an affordable cost.
 Not only that, but their reasonable fares also contribute to lightening the extra spending from daily rides.
 What’s more, bus operators are constantly improving services with more comfortable seating, updated buses, and more extensive coverage areas.